Opioids: Are You Using Them Safely?

 So, what are opioids and why are they dangerous?

-Better known as prescription painkillers such as morphine, oxycodone (Oxycontin, Percocet, Percodan) and hydrocodone (Vicodin), opioids are among the most widely prescribed drugs in the United States, according to the CDC–fueling a nationwide epidemic.
+Better known as prescription medications such as morphine, oxycodone (Oxycontin, Percocet, Percodan) and hydrocodone (Vicodin), opioids are among the most widely prescribed drugs in the United States, according to the CDC–fueling a nationwide epidemic.

 - “When opioids are started, clinicians should prescribe the lowest effective dosage.”